stringtree/stringtree-migrate/README.md

 * _Only works with a limited set of databases_
 * _Requires changes to the existing database schema to make it work_
 * _Requires all database access in the code to use a particular library or framework_
-* _Always needs network or file-system access for the list of changes_
+* _Needs a particular file-system layout or even network access for the list of changes_
 * _Models changes in an abstract language, unrelated to the native language of the database_
 * _Limited to 'generic' SQL with incomplete support for database-specific features_
 * _Bloated code with lots of dependencies and source code to wade through_